andreasbm/readme/README.md

 * [➤ Contributors](#-contributors)
 * [➤ License](#-license)

 Use the `{{ template:toc }}` placeholder to stamp it.
 It has been scientifically proven that this template will save you approximately 392.3 hours during your life-time.
+Seriously.

 ### Contributors